Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Computational examples

 \section{Computational examples}

-We now present computational examples in which our methods based on SOS optimization are applied to particular ODEs.
-It has been conjectured that, for all systems with equilibria embedded in chaotic attractors, the supremum in the formula for the Lyapunov dimension \cref{eq:dL} is attained on an equilibrium \citep{eden1989abstract, leonov1993eden}.
+We now present computational examples in which our bounding formulations that use SOS optimization are applied to particular ODEs.
+It has been conjectured that, for all systems with equilibria embedded in chaotic attractors, the supremum in the formula~\cref{eq:dL} for Lyapunov dimension is attained on an equilibrium \citep{eden1989abstract, leonov1993eden}.
 This indeed is the case for many simple systems, including Lorenz's 1963 model \citep{leonov2016lyapunov}.
-In order to demonstrate the power of our methods, we focus on two example systems for which we know there are no equilibria.
+In order to demonstrate the power of our methods in general, we want examples in which LE sums and Lyapunov dimension are not maximized on equilibria.
+Therefore we choose one dissipative system and one Hamiltonian system that each have no equilibria.

+For all computations reported below, Julia code to replicate the results is available at \href{http://github.com/jeremypparker/Parker_Goluskin_LEs}{\texttt{github.com/jeremypparker/Parker\char`_Goluskin\char`_LEs}}.
+We used SumOfSquares.jl \cite{sumofsquares} to reformulate SOS optimization problems as SDPs, along with SymbolicWedderburn.jl \cite{symbolicwedderburn} for symmetry exploitation.
+To solve the resulting SDPs, we primarily used Mosek version 11 \citep{mosek}.
+Certain SDPs were also solved using Clarabel.jl \citep{clarabel} and Hypatia.jl \citep{hypatia}, which gave very similar results with longer runtimes.